Braingeneers-Education/.github/README.md

 If you're new to Braingeneers Ed, here's how you can get started:

+0. **Create Github Account** Create a github account using your **student email**.
+Having a student email will be required for some of the later steps.

 1. **Explore Our Repositories:** Browse our repositories to find courses and resources that interest you.

 2. **Join Our GitHub Classrooms:** Enroll in our GitHub Classrooms to participate in interactive courses and assignments.